 - What does the per diem include and, just as important;

 - Is my hotel room paid in addition to the per diem or is it a part of the per diem payment?

 Sometimes that first touring gig won't be with Mr. Big's band; it may be with a band led by a musician, like yourself, who hopes to be Mr. Big someday — but presently is not.
 If that's the case, per diem payments may be small.
 Your hotel room costs might come out of the per diem payment.
 Back in the crazy 1970s, one musician I know found out after he'd joined the band on the road that there were no per diem payments at all.
 As it turned out, that band was losing money, and the bandleader was making up the difference out of his substantial music publishing income, so the absence of the per diem, if not entirely wonderful, was at least understandable.

 In such cases, you have to take a deep breath and assess the situation.
 If the band is playing small clubs, inadequate per diems are more likely than not.
 And really, what can anyone do about that?
 As the saying goes, you can't squeeze blood out of a turnip.

-But where the tour is with an established act -- or for that matter, a rising star -- be sure to ask the questions about per diem before you accept that gig -- no matter how much you want it.
+But where the tour is with an established act or a rising star — be sure to ask the questions about per diem before you accept that gig — no matter how much you want it.
 If nothing about per diem has been mentioned before you're on the road, it's likely that when you finally get the news about it, it won't be good.